ymuichiro/quick_learning_symbol_en/13_verify.md

 ### 13.3.1 Account information validation

 Account information as a leaf.
-Trace the branching branches on the merkle tree by address and confirm whether the route can be reached.
+Trace the branches on the Merkle tree by address and confirm whether the route can be reached.

 ```js
 stateProofService = new sym.StateProofService(repo);